Bad Hiring Experience Case Study Part 1

 When you have a free moment, please let us know.

-On October 5, 2017, Malinda responded and accepted our invitation:
+On October 5, 2017, Malinda responded and accepted FilmBook’s invitation:

 Sure.
 I’d be interested in being in attendance and writing on behalf of FilmBook.

-To get our re-initiated working relationship off to a positive start, we offered Malinda an advanced screening to The Greatest Showman on Oct.
+To get their re-initiated working relationship off to a positive start, FilmBook offered Malinda Money an advanced screening to The Greatest Showman on Oct.
 9, 2017.
-She politely declined because she was out of town.
+Malinda Money politely declined because she was out of town.

-I am available to write for either weekend superhero or news writer, but I think I would prefer to write for weekend superhero.
+I am available to write for either [the weekly column] or news writer, but I think I would prefer to write for [the weekly column].

 I am also available to attend the screening.